michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{bmatrix}
 ```

-This will have to be translated into a state transition uncertainty measurement as discussed above, though we won’t be combining it with the uncertainty in previous estimates in order to keep the analysis a little easier to manage.
+This will have to be translated into a state transition uncertainty measurement as discussed above, though we won't be combining it with the uncertainty in previous estimates in order to keep the analysis a little easier to manage.
 Now, our measurement prediction matrix is also close to what we had above:

 ```math
 \mathbf{H} =